Pembroke Welsh Corgi: Temperament

 Pembroke Welsh Corgis love to be involved in the family, and tend to follow wherever their owners go.
 They have a great desire to please their owners, thus making them eager to learn and train.
-The dogs can also be challenging to train due to their working background, stubbornness and intelligence - they were ranked as the eleventh most intelligent dog in Stanley Coren's The Intelligence of Dogs.
+The dogs can also be challenging to train due to their working background, stubbornness and intelligence – they were ranked as the eleventh most intelligent dog in Stanley Coren's The Intelligence of Dogs.
 Besides herding, they also function as watchdogs due to their alertness and tendency to bark, which can be aggravated if they are not stimulated adequately.
 Most Pembrokes will seek the attention of everyone they meet and behave well around children and other pets.
-It is important to socialize this breed with other animals, adults, and children when they are very young to avoid any anti-social behaviour or aggression later in life.
-Due to their herding and - for some - prey instinct, they love to chase anything that moves, so it is best to keep them inside fenced areas.
+It is important to socialise this breed with other animals, adults, and children when they are very young to avoid any anti-social behaviour or aggression later in life.
+Another thing to keep in mind is that with this need for stimulation, they also have a need for exercise, as they can easily become overweight.
+They love to run around and dig holes, and due to their herding and – for some – prey instinct, they love to chase anything that moves, so it is best to keep them inside fenced areas.
 The herding instinct will also cause some younger Pembrokes to nip at their owners' ankles as this is what they were bred to do with cattle.

 Health

-Pembrokes have an average life expectancy of 12–15 years.
+A 2024 UK study found a life expectancy of 13.2 years for the breed compared to an average of 12.7 for purebreeds and 12 for crossbreeds.